vLeov/php-chess/docs/read-moves.md

 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6
 ```

-Also [Chess\Play\LanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/LanPlayTest.php) allows to easily play a bunch of LAN moves at once instead of one by one.
-As it name implies, this class is intended to play a LAN movetext.
+[Chess\Play\LanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/LanPlayTest.php) allows to play a bunch of LAN moves at once instead of one by one.

 ```php
 use Chess\Play\LanPlay;